 - Agents should be configured to backup to StorageServers in appropriate locations, for example, Agents in London back up to StorageServers in a London datacenter.

 To achieve this, the following configuration can assist:

 - Assign collections and groups to appropriate StorageServers or storage pools where new accounts will be created.

 - Create MSI deployment files (or enter details manually for Linux and Mac) for the appropriate groups, so that the accounts will be created on StorageServers in the correct locations.

 Example of group deployment:

-Snapshots, when run, can then be imported at a site close to the backup client so as to not require long travel time between sites.
+Snapshots, when run, can then be imported at a site close to the Agent so as to not require long travel time between sites.

 Using a temporary site for Snapshot or initial backups